-In accordance with the National Environmental Policy Act of 1969, as amended, the Bureau of Land Management (BLM) has prepared a Draft Resource Management Plan (RMP) Amendment and Draft Environmental Impact Statement (EIS) for the Gemini Solar Project and by this notice is announcing the opening of the comment period.
+The Bureau of Land Management (BLM) Rock Springs Field Office has prepared a Draft Resource Management Plan (RMP) Amendment and Draft Environmental Impact Statement (EIS) for Wild Horse Management within the BLM Wyoming Rock Springs and Rawlins field offices.
+By this notice, the BLM is announcing the opening of a 90-day public comment period.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Kimberlee Foster, Field Manager, BLM Rock Springs Field Office at 307-352-0256 or email@example.com.
 People who use a telecommunications device for the deaf may call the Federal Relay Service (FRS) at 1-800-877-8339 to contact the above individual during normal business hours.
 The FRS is available 24 hours a day, seven days a week, to leave a message or question with the above individual.
 You will receive a reply during normal business hours.

 End Further Info

 The BLM manages wild horses under the authority of the Wild Free-Roaming Horses and Burros Act of 1971, as Start Printed Page 5696amended, to ensure healthy wild horse herds thrive on healthy rangelands in balance with other resources.
 The Act requires the BLM to manage wild horses at appropriate management levels (AMLs) to achieve a thriving natural ecological balance.
 It also requires the BLM to remove wild horses that have strayed onto private lands if the landowner requests their removal.